 The world is faced with largely different economic and social environments and cultures, and confronts a different set of issues depending on the region and country.
 Section 3 presents specific examples of Japan's ODA by region.
-The eight regions are: East Asia, South Asia, Central Asia and the Caucasus, Sub-Saharan Africa, the Middle East and North Africa, Latin America and the

-Caribbean, Oceania, and Europe.
+The eight regions are: East Asia, South Asia, Central Asia and the Caucasus, the Middle East and North Africa, Sub-Saharan Africa, Latin America and the Caribbean, Oceania, and Europe.

-The government of Japan provides development assistance in compliance with the assistance principles of the ODA Charter, in consideration of the principles of the United Nations Charter as well as other factors, and after determining the developing country's need for assistance, socio-economic conditions, and the bilateral relations with the recipient country.
-Section 4 provides a concrete explanation of the factors that are taken into consideration for the operation of Japan's ODA.
+The Government of Japan provides development assistance in compliance with the assistance principles of the ODA Charter, in consideration of the principles of the United Nations Charter, balancing of the environment and development, the prohibition of diversion to military use, the prevention of proliferation of terrorism and weapons of mass destruction, the promotion of democratization and the protection of basic human rights and freedoms, as well as with other factors, and after determining the developing country's need for assistance, socio-economic conditions, and the bilateral relations with the recipient country.
+Section 4 provides a concrete explanation of the factors that are taken into consideration for the implementation of Japan's ODA.

-Finally, Section 5, the last section, introduces the system of implementation of Japan's ODA and a series of reform measures for providing more efficient and effective ODA, which are divided into the following three categories: "system of formulation and implementation of aid policy," "increasing public participation," and "Requirements for Implementation of Strategic and Effective Assistance."
+Finally, Section 5, the last section, introduces the system of implementation of Japan's ODA and a series of reform measures for providing more efficient and effective ODA, which are divided into the following three categories: "System of Formulation and Implementation of ODA policy," "Increasing Public Participation," and "Requirements for Implementation of Strategic and Effective Assistance."